stephenxs/SONiC/doc/qos/dynamically-headroom-calculation.md

 - `xon` is madantory.
 - If shared headroom pool is disabled:
-  - At lease one of `xoff` and `size` should be provided and the other will be optional and conducted via the formula `xon + xoff = size`.
+  - At lease one of `xoff` and `size` should be provided and the other will be optional and deduced via the formula `xon + xoff = size`.
 All other parameters are mandatory.
   - `xon` + `xoff` <= `size`; For Mellanox platform xon + xoff == size
 - else: